Ariana Grande Shares Sweet Shot With BFF Alexa Luria On Instagram

 But Grande wasn’t done spreading the love around Instagram.
 The singer shared even more of the fun black-and white shots, filling them with beloved friends and colleagues who helped make her album such a success.
 Luria appears again in more images, as well as Grande’s manager Allison Jamie Kaye and dancer Rim Taya Shawki, to name just a few.

-And Grande couldn’t help but go glam for one shot, which showed the singer standing in front of silver balloons that spell out the name of her latest album.
-In the shot Grande is winking at the camera as she looks over her shoulder.
-She is wearing the same outfit as in earlier images, but has accessorized with giant heart diamond earrings and a thin black choker.

 While Grande may be making a big splash musically and on social media, there’s one place you won’t be seeing the singer: at the Grammys.
-Grande was originally supposed to perform, but dropped out due to conflicts with Grammy officials — which she explained on Twitter.
+Grande was originally supposed to perform, but dropped out due to conflicts with Grammy officials, which she explained on Twitter.
 Drake, Childish Gambino, and Kendrick Lamar also declined to perform at the show, which airs this Sunday.